 Despite the challenges, such crisis creates the opportunity to rethink tourism and promote a structural transformation of this sector towards a stronger, more sustainable, and resilient tourism economy.
 Connectivity and digital transformation are required for the sector to initiate such a purposeful innovative journey while responding to the COVID-19 challenges.
 Initial indications are that the current crisis is accelerating the digital transformation of the sector.
 Digital solutions are being developed to create live tourism experiences and will be increasingly deployed to support virtual experience for remote destinations.

-In this context, ESA in cooperation with the World Tourism Forum Lucerne (WTFL) is planning to issue an Announcement of Opportunities (AO) for the development of space-based services enabled by innovative digital solutions to support tourism and travel industry in their transition to the new normal.
+In this context, ESA is planning to issue an Announcement of Opportunity (AO) for the development of space-based services enabled by innovative digital solutions to support tourism and travel industry in their transition to the new normal.

 KEY FOCUS AREAS

 Examples of focus areas relevant to the AO are potential space technologies to accelerate good practices towards sustainable development that will help the tourism sector reach the Agenda 2030, such as:

 Use of digital and connectivity solutions to help the sector embrace new business models required in post – COVID 19, focusing on: